mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 FFIIVEVE SSIISTERSSTERS^107

-There are also rumors of a ‘lost colony’ of Darrians who dwell in a sealed city floating in the world’s oceans somewhere.
+There are also rumors of a 'lost colony' of Darrians who dwell in a sealed city floating in the world's oceans somewhere.
 This seems to be even less likely than other hidden–inhabitant claims, though the rumor is quite persistent.